Rick712/cssttr/README.md

-# Components
+# README

-Rating example makes use of Emoji from: http://emojione.com
+Live version of the website is on http://rickbuter/nl/cssttr